March 3, 2020 General Obligation Bond Election

-Following the vote and subsequent additional input from both the general community as well as the Facilities Advisory Committee, the Alburnett School Board and district administration altered the proposed plan to meet immediate and long-term facilty-related health, safety, and educational needs of all district students.
+Following the vote and subsequent additional input from both the general community as well as the Facilities Advisory Committee, the Alburnett School Board and district administration altered the proposed plan to meet immediate and long-term facility-related health, safety, and educational needs of all district students.
 The revised facilities plan includes something for everyone:

-- 10 additional classrooms for preK-12th grade
+- 14 additional classrooms for preK-12th grade, including new spaces for

 - Improvements to safety, security, and function

-- Multi-purpose athletic practice facility
+- Multi-purpose facility at the Martin Complex

 - Improved traffic and a student-only parking lot